hungpham2017/pyWannier90/README.md

  - Compile the libwannier90 library:
     source install.sh
  - Modify the libwannier90 directory in the pywannier90.py
  - In general, the libwannier90 library can be incorporated in any python-based electronic structure codes.
-However, it is highly recommended to use it with PySCF via pywannier90.py module
+However, it is highly recommended to use it with PySCF via pywannier90.py interface